christianramsey/Tensorflow-for-Distributed-Deep-Learning/README.md

 ## Distributed Deep Learning with Tensorflow and Cloud ML Engine
+You can find the final version here > https://github.com/dyadxmachina/Distributed-Deep-Learning-with-Tensorflow

 #### My code for our (Haohan Wang and I's @hellohaohan) upcoming course with Packt Publishing titled Distributed Deep Learning which covers Data Pipeline, Feature Engineering, Distributed Training and Inference using Tensorflow and Google Cloud AI Tools.